Smart Sand: Sell The Rally After Q3 Earnings Boosted By Large One-Time, Non-Cash Gain (NASDAQ:SND)

 Peer U.S. Silica (SLCA) recently guided for a 20-30% increase in fourth quarter volumes as operators continue to draw down inventories of drilled but uncompleted wells ("DUCs").
 In addition, U.S. rig count has increased for eight weeks in a row now.

-While recovering frac sand demand is undoubtedly good news, higher volumes will undoubtedly reduce shortfall compensation (which usually drops directly to the bottom line) as evidenced by the Q1/2020 numbers in the table above.
+While recovering frac sand demand is certainly good news, higher volumes will undoubtedly reduce shortfall compensation (which usually drops directly to the bottom line) as evidenced by the Q1/2020 numbers in the table above.

 Even when assuming a 30% increase in tons sold this quarter, the accompanying reduction in high-margin shortfall revenue will likely result in legacy Smart Sand revenues to remain flat or be up just slightly at best while adjusted EBITDA might actually be down substantially.